 www.indianmirror .com has compiled a list of Indian recipes that can be cooked over the microwave oven easily.

-of microwave cooking
+Advantages of microwave cooking

 Food cooks evenly, quickly and efficiently in the microwave.

 Also the nutrients are preserved and the actual taste of the food is retained to a higher degree.